btg1998/Algorithms-Lab/README.md

 # Algorithms-Lab
-This repository contains my solution to algorithms laboratory assignments.
+This repository contains my solution to algorithms laboratory assignments.e .pdf file contains the question while .cpp file contains my solution to the question.
+The question file and my solution file have the same name.
+There were in total 11 Assignments and one Lab Test.